 - E-trader License: Ideal for sole proprietors selling products or services via social media.
 While primarily available to UAE and GCC nationals, certain expats can also apply.

+Pro-Tip: Align your primary business activity with market demand and your expertise.
+If you plan to engage in multiple activities, ensure they are related to avoid complications during the licensing process for your mainland company.
 For instance, UAE’s e-commerce market is projected to reach AED 48.8 billion by 2028.
 Now might be the perfect time to get an e-trader license and set up your home-grown retail business in Dubai.

 2. Choose a Legal Structure